allengaller/a4c-newbee/README.md

+English Version:

-# Newbee - Learn coding by pair coding #
+# obee - learn coding with love #
-* aka the coder.learnpack project *

-All we want, is becoming a better developer, and delivering better solution to the world.
+At the beginning of coding career, we all need a mentor somehow, obee match you up with one.
+All we want, is get together, becoming a better developer, and delivering better solution to the world.

+__former coder.learnpack project__